sidharthkuruvila/ocaml-lucene/doc/terms_index.md

 Otherwise read the position from arc data as a vint.

-### Constructing the paths
+## Constructing the paths

 The path construction seems a bit strange.

-If the arc is a final arc but the next node is not the stop node the path is the final output of the current arc.
+If the arc is a final arc, but the next node is not the stop node the path is the final output of the current arc.
 If the next node is the stop node then the path is the output of the current arc.

+### Structure of the path

+The path is a byte array that can be wrapped by a data input.

+Read a vlong code.
+The lowest two bytes are bit flags.
+The code can be right shifted to get a pointer in the dictionary file to the starting block to search for the term.

+The bit flags are

+* bit_has_terms: The block has term data
+* bit_is_floor: Is a floor block

+Question: What does it mean to have terms and what is a floor block.

+The next step is to read the next floor label byte.
+This gives the upperbound of labels found in the current block